coderabbitai/coderabbit-docs/docs/platforms/github-enterprise-server.md

 ### **Step 5: Install the GitHub App**

-Navigate to the GitHub App that was created from your self-hosted instance and click on the **Install App** tab.
+Navigate to the GitHub App that was created from your Github Enterprise Server (self-hosted) instance and click on the **Install App** tab.
 Then, install the GitHub App to your organization(s).

 :::warning